A Posteriori Probabilistic Bounds of Convex Scenario Programs with Validation Tests: Case Studies on LQR Design of Aircraft Lateral Motion

 Table \ref{tab:freq} reports frequencies of $s_N^*$ and statistics of $r_M^*$ with $M = 1000$ during 2000 Monte Carlo runs.
 The realization of $s_N^*$ is always between $2$ and $8$, which is much smaller than $d = 18$.
-Hence, the information carried by $s_N^*$ helps give a non-conservative certificate due to the non-fully-supportedness, which is not rare in practical situations \cite{welsh2011robust,care2014fast}.
+Hence, the information carried by $s_N^*$ helps give a non-conservative certificate due to the non-fully-supportedness, which is not rare in practical situations \cite{care2014fast,welsh2011robust}.
 In addition, as analyzed in Section III, the actual improvement in $\epsilon(s_N^*, r_M^*)$ occurs primarily in the region where the joint distribution of $(s_N^*, r_M^*)$ is concentrated.
-This can also be seen from Table \ref{tab:freq} where the mean value of $r_M^*/M$ is always similar to or lower than that of $s_N^*/N$, and excessively large $r_M^*$ seldom occurs.
-Hence, these ``positive" validation outcomes from Bernoulli trials also take effect in reducing conservatism of $\epsilon(s_N^*, r_M^*)$.
+This can also be seen from Table \ref{tab:freq} where the mean value of $r_M^*/M$, which is computed conditionally to the realization of $s_N^*$, is always similar to or lower than that of $s_N^*/N$, and excessively large $r_M^*$ seldom occurs.
+Hence, these ``positive" validation outcomes from Bernoulli trials also take effect in reducing the conservatism of $\epsilon(s_N^*, r_M^*)$.

 Finally, we consider the practical case where independent validation scenarios are successively accumulated after $\bold{x}_N^*$ is obtained.
 For clarity, a posteriori bounds based on 20 incrementally emerging scenarios have been depicted in Fig. \ref{fig:incremental}.
 Notice that tendencies of both $\epsilon_{N,M}(s_N^*,r_M^*)$ and $\eta_M(r_M^*)$ are consistent with constraint violation results, thereby confirming the correctness of Theorem \ref{thm:4}.
 Another observation is that the updating of $\epsilon_{N,M}(s_N^*,r_M^*)$ starts from $\epsilon_{N,0}(s_N^*,0) = 0.1176$, while the evolution of $\eta_M(r_M^*)$ has to start from $M=1$.
 Therefore, at the beginning stage, using $\epsilon_{N,M}(s_N^*,r_M^*)$ tends to be much more viable than using $\eta_M(r_M^*)$.
 This fundamentally owes to the usage of an increased level of information in $s_N^*$.
 It also justifies that, to reach a reliable certificate with $\eta_M(r_M^*)$ abundant samples are entailed \cite{tempo2012randomized}.
 In this sense, the proposed method enjoys desirable applicability in practical situations, especially when validation scenarios arrive in an incremental manner, or $M$ is not too large.